-Common forms of selection within visualizations include mouse hover, mouse click, region selections (e.g., rectangular and elliptical regions, or free-form "lassos"), and area cursors (e.g., "brushes" \cite{becker:brushing} or dynamic selectors such as the bubble cursor \cite{grossman:bubble}).
-These selections often determine a set of objects to be manipulated, such as highlighting, annotation, filtering, or accessing details-on-demand.
-The context of interaction must be taken into account when choosing a selection method.
+Common forms of selection within visualizations include mouse hover, mouse click, region selections (e.g., rectangular and elliptical regions, or free-form "lassos"), and area cursors (e.g., "brushes" \cite{becker:brushing} or dynamic selectors such as the bubble cursor \cite{grossman:bubble}, which selects the element currently closest to the mouse pointer).

+These selections often determine a set of objects to be manipulated, enabling highlighting, annotation, filtering, or details-on-demand.
+Note that interactive selection is closely related to filtering (sec 2.2): selections can be used to identify items to remove from the display.
+The context of interaction must also be taken into account when choosing a selection method.
 For instance, responding to hover events to provide details-on-demand is inappropriate when using touch-based input on a tablet or mobile phone.